MicrosoftDocs/bot-docs/articles/bot-service-troubleshoot-general-problems.md

 ## How can I fix "Precondition Failed" (412) or "Conflict" (409) errors?

 These errors indicate that your bot processed multiple messages for the same conversation at once.
 If your bot is connected to services that require precisely ordered messages, you should consider locking the conversation state to make sure messages are not processed in parallel.

+::: moniker range="azure-bot-service-3.0"

 The Bot Builder SDK for .NET provides a mechanism (class `LocalMutualExclusion` which implements `IScope`) to pessimistically serialize the handling of a single conversations with an in-memory semaphore.
 You could extend this implementation to use a Redis lease, scoped by the conversation address.

 If your bot is not connected to external services or if processing messages in parallel from the same conversation is acceptable, you can add this code to ignore any collisions that occur in the Bot State API.
 This will allow the last reply to set the conversation state.